Rosheta/backend/README.md

 We welcome contributions to the EHR Data Manager project.
 Please review the Contributing Guidelines for details on how to submit changes.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License, See the [LICENSE file](https://github.com/Rosheta/.github/blob/main/profile/COPYING.md) for details.